 9. The 1940s Bride

 Whether she was planning a last-minute wedding before sending her soon-to-be husband off to war or taking months to plan the perfect party, the 1940s bride loved a subtle curl.
 This low updo was chic, timeless and tasteful: Could she ask for more?

 10. Combed-Through Curls

-When in doubt, a head full of combed-through curls was an on-trend and wearable way to wear your hair.
+When in doubt, a head full of combed-through curls was an on-trend and wearable way to style your hair.
 Taking care to start the curl up by your hairline and to carefully brush through before setting the style with hairspray will help you create the perfect 1940s hairstyle.